OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/6 December 2014.md

 ## Esoteric Work & Personal Development

-- "**Fully engaged**" participation in the network in all possible ways ensures timely information reception.
 - Results matter more than mere presence; one must see **results** to assess alignment and action.
 - "Where your energy goes, your heart is" — **funding and energy** input into the network determine future placement and support.
 - The group is encouraged to prepare to receive and aid others from the network's outer edges.